Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

 Dam lining up a shot with his Fujifilm X-T5 in Melbourne CBD.

 Shutter speed matters too.
-At 23mm you can handhold 1/125s comfortably, but when you're pushing exposure for backlight, the temptation is to slow the shutter down.
-Bad idea on a busy street.
-Better to bump the ISO.
+At 23mm you can handhold 1/125s comfortably, but when you need more light the temptation is to slow the shutter down.
+On a busy street that means motion blur.
+Bumping the ISO is usually the better call.
 The X-T5's APS-C sensor is clean at 3200 and still usable past that.
-By the second half of the session, Dam was making that call without hesitating.

 Close-up of Dam's Fujifilm X-T5 rear LCD screen showing a colourful Melbourne laneway composition with graffiti during a photography course